At its simplest, Google Drive is a cloud-based file storage system. But there is more to it than just storage space:

 Use the search options dialogue (accessed via the toggle to the right of the search box) to search by file-type, date, owner, and more:

 Use sensible names for files to make them easier to locate by searching!
+Try to second guess your future self who is desperately trying to find the file you're creating.

 You can delegate access to the files you create in or upload to Drive.

 When you share a file/folder, you first have the choice of leaving it visible only to the defined list (default) or making it more generally available.
 You can also set the permission level in each case.
-The richest options are to be found by "Advanced" on the sharing dialogue.

-Permissions can be set to expire after a period of time - either after several days or on a specified date
+Permissions can be set to expire after a period of time - either after several days or on a specified date.

 Always remember: Only the owner can delete (remove to bin) a document or folder.